 The custom packaging for Short Fuse’s IPA Bomb draws on the bombastic primary colours and explosive imagery featured in their earlier labels.
 The convex illustrative lettering along the can’s front gives the sense that the key image, a fat bomb, is bursting—a megaton explosion of flavour about to descend onto customers’ taste buds.

 The can artwork details feature small bombs breaking out of the central blast imagery, each bomb emblazoned with shark teeth nose art made famous by America’s Flying Tiger squadron.

-The development of Short Fuse Brewing’s brand challenged us to adapt, to develop a flexible identity for start-up business with a diverse, ever-changing and expanding lineup, to build a brand that could contain the brewery’s traditional labels and an expanding line of custom designs.
+The development of Short Fuse Brewing Company’s business model challenged us to adapt, to develop a flexible identity for a start-up brewery with a diverse, ever-changing and expanding lineup, to build a brand that could contain the brewery’s traditional labels and an expanding line of custom designs.

 Here is a snapshot of just a few of the 35+ templated labels we have designed for them since they opened.
 After testing all of their beers in their tap room the brewery decides which ones to promote to a larger production run and then requests custom packaging design.
 IPA Bomb started out like all of their beers and rose through the ranks to become their first fully-custom can design.